-X-rays are a vital imaging tool utilized around the globe.
-First used to image bones over 100 years ago, the X-ray has saved countless lives and aided in a myriad of discoveries.
+X-rays are a vital imaging tool used around the globe.
+Since first being used to image bones over 100 years ago, the X-ray has saved countless lives and helped in a range of important discoveries.

-X-rays are a naturally occurring form of electromagnetic radiation; they are produced when charged particles (electrons or ions) of sufficient energy hit a material.
+X-rays are a naturally occurring form of electromagnetic radiation.
+They are produced when charged particles of sufficient energy hit a material.

-Over the years, scientists have shown concern over the health implications of X-rays; after all, they involve firing radiation at the patient.
-But, do its benefits outnumber its risks?
+Over the years, scientists have shown concern over the health implications of X-rays.
+After all, they involve firing radiation at the patient.
+But, do its benefits outweigh its risks?

-In the following article, we will discuss what X-rays are, how they are used in medical science and the level of risk that they pose.
+This MNT Knowledge Center article will discuss what X-rays are, how they are used in medical science, and the level of risk that they pose.

 Here are some key points about X-rays.
 More detail and supporting information is in the main article.

-- Computed tomography gives the largest dose of X-rays compared to other X-ray procedures
+- CT scans give the largest dose of X-rays compared to other X-ray procedures.

-The first person to receive an X-ray for medical purposes was young Eddie McCarthy of Hanover who fell while skating on the Connecticut River in 1896 and fractured his left wrist.1
+The first person to receive an X-ray for medical purposes was young Eddie McCarthy of Hanover, who fell while skating on the Connecticut River in 1896 and fractured his left wrist.

 Everyone on the planet is exposed to a certain amount of radiation as they go about their daily lives.
-Radioactive material is found naturally in the air, soil, water, rocks and vegetation.
-The greatest source of natural radiation for most people is radon.2
+Radioactive material is found naturally in the air, soil, water, rocks, and vegetation.
+The greatest source of natural radiation for most people is radon.

-Additionally, earth is constantly bombarded by cosmic radiation (or cosmic ionizing radiation) which includes X-rays.
+Additionally, the Earth is constantly bombarded by cosmic radiation, which includes X-rays.
 These rays are not harmless but they are unavoidable, and the radiation is at such low levels that its effects are virtually unnoticed.

-Pilots, cabin crew and astronauts are at more risk of higher doses because of the increased exposure to cosmic rays at altitude.
-But, there have been few studies that have linked an airborne occupation to increased incidence of cancer.3
+Pilots, cabin crew, and astronauts are at more risk of higher doses because of the increased exposure to cosmic rays at altitude.

-To produce a standard X-ray image, the patient (or part thereof) is placed in front of an X-ray detector and illuminated by short X-ray pulses.
-Because bones are rich in calcium - which has a high atomic number - the X-rays are absorbed and appear white on the resulting image.
+To produce a standard X-ray image, the patient or part of their body is placed in front of an X-ray detector and illuminated by short X-ray pulses.
+Because bones are rich in calcium, which has a high atomic number, the X-rays are absorbed and appear white on the resulting image.

 Any trapped gases, for instance, in the lungs, show up as dark patches because of their particularly low absorption rates.

-Fluoroscopy: this can be considered the "movie equivalent" of standard X-rays.
-The radiologist, or radiographer, can watch the X-ray of the patient moving in real-time and take snapshots.
+Fluoroscopy: The radiologist, or radiographer, can watch the X-ray of the patient moving in real-time and take snapshots.
 This type of X-ray might be used to watch the activity of the gut after a barium meal.
-Fluoroscopy uses more X-ray radiation than a standard X-ray, but the amounts are still tiny.
+Fluoroscopy uses more X-ray radiation than a standard X-ray, but the amounts are still extremely small.

-Computed tomography (CT): the patient lies on a table and enters a ring-shaped scanner.
+Computed tomography (CT): The patient lies on a table and enters a ring-shaped scanner.
 A fan-shaped beam of X-rays passes through the patient onto a number of detectors.
 The patient moves slowly into the machine so that a series of "slices" can be taken to build up a 3D image.
-This procedure uses the highest dose of X-rays because so many images are taken in one sitting.
+This procedure uses the highest dose of X-rays because a large number of images are taken in one sitting.

 X-rays can cause mutations in our DNA and, therefore, might lead to cancer later in life.
-For this reason, X-rays are classified as a carcinogen by both the World Health Organization (WHO) and the US government.4 However, the benefits of X-ray technology far outweigh the potential negative consequences of using them.
+For this reason, X-rays are classified as a carcinogen by both the World Health Organization (WHO) and the United States government.
+However, the benefits of X-ray technology far outweigh the potential negative consequences of using them.

-According to one study, by the age of 75, X-rays will increase the risk of cancer by 0.6-1.8%.6 In other words, the risks are minimal compared to the benefits of medical imaging.
+According to one study, by the age of 75 years, X-rays will increase the risk of cancer by 0.6 to 1.8 percent.
+In other words, the risks are minimal compared to the benefits of medical imaging.

-Each procedure has a different risk associated with it, depending on the type of X-ray and the part of the body being imaged.
-The list below shows some of the more common imaging procedures and compares the radiation dose to the normal background radiation that we all encounter on a daily basis.
+Each procedure has a different associated risk that depends on the type of X-ray and the part of the body being imaged.
+The list below shows some of the more common imaging procedures and compares the radiation dose to the normal background radiation that all people encounter on a daily basis.